Dr. John Drake urges swift, decisive action to curb spread of COVID-19.

 The Working Group’s 2019 Coronavirus Tracker provides data-driven, information rich situation awareness about the rapidly changing conditions of the current outbreak of COVID-19.
 Activities include:

-The Center for the Ecology of Infectious Diseases (CEID) is a research unit housed in the Odum School of Ecology.
+The Center for the Ecology of Infectious Diseases (CEID) is a research unit housed in the Odum School of Ecology at the University of Georgia.
 The mission of the CEID is to bring together social and natural scientists through data science, basic biology, and scientific synthesis.

 February 21, 2020